HSBC launching London's first offshore yuan bond

 Chinese regulators this month also increased the quota for the Renminbi Foreign Qualified Institutional Investor (RQFII) programme, which allows Hong Kong investors to purchase yuan-denominated funds using yuan accumulated offshore, to 70 billion yuan from 20 billion yuan.

-(Additional reporting by Kelvin Soh and Michelle Chen in HONG KONG; Editing by Jason Subler & Kim Coghill)
+(Additional reporting by Kelvin Soh and Michelle Chen in KONG KONG; Editing by Jason Subler & Kim Coghill)